 - 1. 10 Experiments are to be performed in the semester. - 2.
 At least eight experiments should be performed from above list.
 Remaining two experiments may either be performed from the above list or designed & set as per the scope of the syllabus.

 In general parameters for Internal/Continuous Assessment (Lab/Practical Courses):

 Parameter Weightage

-Two Mid-Term Viva 60%
+Two Mid-Term 60%

+viva

-File/Record Keeping 20%
+File/Record 20%

+Keeping

-Class Performance 10%
+Class 10%

+Performance

 Class Attendance 10%

 Lab/Practical Course: Total Marks 100 Internal/Continuous Assessment: 50